About

 We use musical performance as a vehicle to tell the stories of people throughout history who partook in music for voice and viol.
 Founded in 2018, Lyracle launched its self-produced concert series in Greater Boston in the 2022-2023 season.

 Lyracle has given presentations at the 2021 Indiana University Historical Performance Conference and at the 2021 Low Strings in the Americas Symposium.
 Lyracle was a 2020 Early Music America Emerging Artist and a 2018 Pegasus Rising Young Ensemble.
-Additional presenters include the Viola da Gamba Society of America, GEMS Midtown Concerts, and the Society for Historically Informed Performance.
+Additional presenters include the Viola da Gamba Society of America, GEMS Midtown Concerts, Early Music Missouri and the Society for Historically Informed Performance.

 Lyracle is a registered 501(c)(3) nonprofit and has received grants from the Massachusetts Cultural Council and the Iguana Music Fund.